Agewerc/bike-sharing-neural-network/README.md

 # Bike Sharing Pattern Prediction

-This repository contains a project developed under the Ddacity Deep Learning nanodegree program.
+This repository contains a project developed under the Udacity Deep Learning nanodegree program.
 We create a neural network from scrach using python to predict pattern of bike-sharing usage.

 ![Imgur](https://i.imgur.com/JWUlqXh.png)